YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 _**About this page:** This page is meant to be a human readable document that describes some of the content of the learning corpus.
 This material will be included in a more machine readable format later.
-The mistake types are taken from our paper [Towards a Better Understanding of Interactions with a Domain Modeling Assistant](https://doi.org/10.1145/3417990.3418742)._
+The mistake types are taken from our paper [Towards a Better Understanding of Interactions with a Domain Modeling Assistant](https://doi.org/10.1145/3417990.3418742).
+The timeline of the content can be found [here](mistake_types_timeline.csv)._

 ## Table of Contents